sgsokol/influx/doc/install.rst

 On Linux, all tools necessary for compilation are often available by default.
 If not, install Linux package (as well as its dependencies) containing ``g++`` compiler (or what ever was used to compile R).

 If you are on Windows platform, you have to install RTOOLS software collection available from https://cran.r-project.org/bin/windows/Rtools/
-Be sure to pick up a version that corresponds to your R version.
+Be sure to pick up a frozen version that corresponds to your R version.
 This package will contain the necessary C++ compiler.

 If you are on MacOS, your have to install Xcode from AppStore.
 Furthermore, if some of required R packages are not available in binary form for installation, they will be compiled from sources and this can require additional installation of gfortran-4.8 (or higher).